Adult Skills and Community Learning

 - Your portfolio of evidence will include a minimum of three observations carried out by your class tutor

-- You'll be expected to complete reflective accounts of your learning and the impact this has had on you personally and professionally.
+- You'll be expected to complete reflective accounts of your learning.
+Looking at the impact this has had on you personally and professional.

-- You can expect a minimum of four progress reviews over the duration of your course with your tutor to discuss your progress and future learning
+- You can expect a minimum of four progress reviews over the duration of your course.
+This is with your tutor to discuss your progress and future learning

-- In class support will be achieved through activities, discussions, and tutor feedback
+- In class support will be achieved through activities, chats, and tutor feedback

 - You'll also receive class materials via Teams for Education and a textbook to support your learning

-- Assignment briefs will be used to give further guidance via Teams for Education
+- Briefs will be used to give further guidance via Teams for Education

-General group discussions will take place via Teams for Education
+General group chats will take place via Teams for Education

 What do you need?

-- A mobile phone, tablet, laptop, or computer (with a webcam and sound) with internet to access any agreed online/tutorial sessions (desirable), alternative arrangements will be made available if you do not have access to this equipment.
+- A mobile phone, tablet, laptop, or computer (with a webcam and sound).
+Internet to access any agreed online/tutorial sessions (desirable).
+Other arrangements will be made available if you don't have access to this equipment.

 - Access to a laptop, desktop or like to complete your work.
-You do not need Microsoft Office before the start of the course as you will be given full access to an Office 365 account at the first session.
+You don't need Microsoft Office before the start of the course.
+You'll be given full access to an Office 365 account at the first session.